Lukylix/scrapy-rotator/readme.md

 # Srapy-rotator

-My personnal scraping playground with rotating proxies and letious backends/methods of scraping.
+My personnal scraping playground with rotating proxies and various backends/methods of scraping.
 This project is intented as a starting point for my futur crawling needs.

 ## NodeJS